Zhongkai-ZHANG/GAN-based-Surgical-Tool-Segmentation-/README.md

 # GAN-based-Surgical-Tool-Segmentation
-This is the Pytorch implimentation of the paper:
+This is the Pytorch implementation of the paper(I am still working on modifying the code):

 @article{zhang2021surgical,
   title={Surgical Tool Segmentation using Generative Adversarial Networks with Unpaired Training Data},